 The SETAC Europe Awards Programme recognizes and honors outstanding contributions of individuals or groups of individuals to the environmental sciences and to the Society.
 The candidates are evaluated by the SETAC Europe Awards Committee and for the LCA awards by the SETAC Europe Life Cycle Assessment Interest Group Steering Committee and ratified by the SETAC Europe Council.

-The following award winners were announced and celebrated during the SETAC Europe 29th Annual Meeting, which was held from 26–30 May in Helsinki, Finland.
+The following award winners were announced and celebrated during SETAC SciCon: SETAC Europe 30th Annual Meeting, which was held virtually from 3–7 May 2020.

-The 2019 Noack Laboratorien Environmental Education Award honors Henner Hollert for his outstanding record of interdisciplinary activities in the dissemination of knowledge on environmental sciences.
-Henner Hollert is professor at RWTH Aachen University, adjunct professor at the Chongqing University, concurrent professor at Nanjing Unversity and honorary professor at Tongij Univerity.
-Hollert works tirelessly to communicate and disseminate knowledge on and understanding of environmental sciences and to educate students, professionals as well as the public.
+The 2020 Noack Laboratorien Outstanding Science Career Award honours Ionan Marigomez.
+The award recognises his contribution to environmental science and his outstanding record of interdisciplinary activities in the dissemination of knowledge on environmental sciences.
+Ionan Marigomez’s is professor at The University of the Basque Country (UPV/EHU).
+Ionan works tirelessly to communicate and disseminate knowledge on and understanding of environmental sciences and to educate students, professionals as well as the public.

 Life Cycle Assessment Young Scientist Award

 City Environmental Footprint – Development of a new methodology to calculate the environmental impact of cities

 The SETAC Europe Young Scientist LCA Award recognises exceptional achievements by a young scientist in the field of Life Cycle Assessment.